lebeeas/Dots/README.md

 > I’ve been using this version daily for two months without issues.
 I’ll update this write-up each month if the design changes or any problems arise.

 ## Open Source & License
-This project is MIT-licensed.
+This project is released under a Creative Commons license.
 All 3D files (.STL), drawings, and instructions are free on this GitHub (no account needed).

 - Riccardo Biasolo